 Table of contents

-Hit the settings button, which should take you to the Newsletter Sign-Up Configuration page.
-This page is divided into a few parts, the one that is the most important is also the hardest: General Settings / Newsletter Configuration.
-These settings are essential if you want to get NSU to work with your newsletter service.
+Clicking the settings link will take you to the settings page for the plugin.
+The most important configuration settings are located on the general settings screen.
+These settings are essential if you want to get Newsletter Sign-Up to work with your newsletter service.

 Using the MailChimp API